mkibabu/tutorials/Notes.md

 ## 6. Accessing Models Data from a Controller

+This section describes how to create a `MoviesController` class and write code that retrieves and displays data.

 >**NOTE**
 > For this section, the observations made are partially dependent on how the